har-in-air/STM32F411_USB_AUDIO_DAC/README.md

-# STM32F4xx "Black Pill" USB DAC
+# STM32F4xx "Black Pill" + PCM5102A USB DAC

-* USB Full Speed Class 1 Audio device, no special drivers needed
+* Uses inexpensive STM32F4xx "Black Pill" and PCM5102A modules
-* Isochronous with endpoint feedback (3bytes, 10.14 format) to synchronize sampling frequency Fs
+* USB Full Speed Class 1 Audio device, no driver installation required
-* Bus powered
+* USB Bus powered
 * Supports 24-bit audio streams with Fs = 44.1kHz, 48kHz or 96kHz
-* USB Audio Volume (0dB to -96dB, 3dB steps) and Mute control
+* USB Audio Volume (0dB to -96dB, 3dB steps) and Mute support
-* I2S master output with I2S Philips standard 24/32 data frame
+* Isochronous with endpoint feedback (3bytes, 10.14 format) to synchronize sampling frequency Fs
-* Uses inexpensive Aliexpress-sourced STM32F4xx "Black Pill" and PCM5102A modules.
+* STM32F4xx I2S master output with I2S Philips standard 24/32 data frame
-* Build support (Makefile option) for STM32F401CCU6 and STM32F411CEU6 boards
+* Makefile build support for STM32F401CCU6 or STM32F411CEU6 modules
 * Optional MCLK output generation on STM32F411

 When the USB Audio DAC device is enumerated on plug-in, it reports its capabilities (audio class, sampling frequency options, bit depth).
-If you configure the audio device driver optimally, a native 96kHZ 24bit audio file will play unmodified, while a 44.1kHz or 48kHz 16bit stream will be resized to 24bits and resampled to 96kHz.
+If you configure the host audio playback settings optimally, a native 96kHZ 24bit audio file will play unmodified, while a 44.1kHz or 48kHz 16bit stream will be resized to 24bits and resampled to 96kHz.

 I now understand why there is a market for audiophile DACs with higher end headphones.
 I was given a pair of used Grado SR60 headphones a long time ago and was unimpressed.
 With my laptop and smartphone headphone outputs they didn't sound particularly remarkable.
 In fact, they were lacking in bass response.
 And they are bulky, with a heavy cable.
 So they've been in a cupboard for the past 16-17 years.